arthurross88/minimal-mistakes/page1.md

       transform: scale(1.2); /* Increase the scale on hover (you can adjust the value) */ }
     .enlarged {
-      width: 80vw; /* Adjust the width to make it 80% of the viewport */
+      max-width: 100%; /* Adjust the width to make it responsive */
       height: auto; /* Auto-adjust height to maintain aspect ratio */
       object-fit: contain; /* Maintain aspect ratio and fit inside the container */ }